aliterc/aliterc.github.io/index.md

 The chipmaker said it now expects the deal to close on Nov.
 5, as the clearance from the EU was the last regulatory hurdle.

-- Boris and Brexit gym punchbags help Londoners vent their rage
+- Boris and Brexit gym punchbags help Londoners vent their [rage](https://www.oxfordlearnersdictionaries.com/definition/english/rage_1?q=rage)

 LONDON (Reuters) - Londoners fed up with Brexit can vent their rage with a special gym routine that includes high-intensity exercises like pummeling punchbags bearing photographs of some of the main players like Boris Johnson and Jean-Claude Juncker.

-The 30-minute circuit also features the “Theresa May Sack Race,” “Jacob Rees-Logg lifts” and “Politico Headslammer” in which participants slam balls on to pictures of British Prime Minister Theresa May and opposition Labour party leader Jeremy Corbyn.
+The 30-minute circuit /ˈsɜːrkɪt/ also features the “Theresa May Sack Race,” “Jacob Rees-Logg lifts” and “Politico Headslammer” in which participants slam balls on to pictures of British Prime Minister Theresa May and opposition Labour party leader Jeremy Corbyn.

-There is also a “Cameron Quitters’ Corner” named after May’s predecessor David Cameron to take time out.
+There is also a “Cameron Quitters’ Corner” named after May’s predecessor/ˈpredəsesər/ David Cameron to take time out.

 The Brexfit classes are being offered by fitness company Gymbox, whose boss Marc Diaper said the theme was chosen by a members’ poll of their main frustrations with living in the British capital.